Mitch Riley is an Australian performing artist living in Paris, France.

 Mitch has a Bachelor of Music Studies (Classical singing) from the Sydney Conservatorium of Music (2011).
-His interest in music, the voice and the body in the theatre led him to Paris, France.
-Between 2016 and 2018, Mitch studied theatre at L’École Internationale de Théâtre Jacques Lecoq; marionettes, manipulation and movement with Eric de Sarria and Nancy Rusek (Compagnie Philippe Genty), Camille Trouvé (Les Anges au Plafond), and Jean-Louis Heckel, Sarah Helley and Einat Landais (La NEF); clown with Vincent Rouche (Compagnie du Moment); and Topeng (Balinese dance and mask theatre) with Frédéric Tellier.
+Between 2016 and 2018, Mitch studied theatre at L’École Internationale de Théâtre Jacques Lecoq, Paris; marionettes, manipulation and movement with Eric de Sarria and Nancy Rusek (La Compagnie Philippe Genty), Camille Trouvé (Les Anges au Plafond), and Jean-Louis Heckel, Sarah Helley and Einat Landais (La NEF); clown with Vincent Rouche (Compagnie du Moment); and Topeng (Balinese dance and mask theatre) with Frédéric Tellier.

-- Perte, work for solo clown (Director.
-Co-written and performed by Ruthy Scetbon.
-Premiere - La Nef, Manufacture d'Utopies, Pantin, France)
+- Perte, work for solo clown.
+Performed and co-written by Ruthy Scetbon.
+Centre Paris Anim' Les Halles (2020), La Nef, Manufacture d'Utopies (2019).

-- Deux clowns et un bureau, a work for clown duo (creation with Ruthy Scetbon and Anahid Gholami Saba)
+- Pièce courte pour deux clowns, a work for clown duo.
+Creation with Ruthy Scetbon and Anahid Gholami Saba (2019)

 - La fièvre du samedi matin: World Premiere of a song cycle by Gilles Schuehmacher (Ensemble Offrandes, Le Mans, France)